hermes-mighdz/birdnet/project.md

 - **Done:** the microphone-path integration, the tested redaction components, on-Thor validation of YAMNet, and the before/after demo on real speech.
-- **Pending, live microphone run:** the integration has been validated by feeding recorded audio through the pipeline; the next step is a live run pulling directly from a physical microphone on the node.
+- **Pending:** refactor the microphone-path implementation into a standalone     producer/consumer Sage plugin that consumes audio from the media-sampler       cache and publishes a redacted audio product for downstream applications       such as BirdNET.
 - **Proposed, not built, camera path:** RTSP audio from the Reolink is confirmed (AAC 16kHz mono, verified live) and a design proposal is written (`redaction/CAMERA-PATH-DESIGN.md` on the fork); implementing the ffmpeg